YeilowBucket/YeilowBucket/README.md

  ✧ This GitHub account is for PonyTown (Mainly to link my Carrd!)

  ✧ Speaking of my Carrd...
-You can find it HERE --> yeilowbucket.carrd.co
+You can find it HERE --> yeilowbucket.carrd.co OR you can look under my profile picture!

 <!---
 YeilowBucket/YeilowBucket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.